5 Things Brands Can Do To Win Back Customer Trust

 Trust and Transparency Are the Future

-And herein lies the dilemma that brands face at what Richie Etwaru, author of Blockchain: Trust Companies: Every Company Is at Risk of Being Disrupted by a Trusted Version of Itself, calls the end of "Experience and Engagement Economy" and the dawn of the "Trust and Transparency Economy".
+And herein lies the dilemma that brands face at what Richie Etwaru, author of Blockchain: Trust Companies: Every Company Is at Risk of Being Disrupted by a Trusted Version of Itself, calls the end of "Experience and Engagement Economy" and the dawn of the "Trust and Transparency Economy."
 "You will still need experience and engagement," he said, "but the main differentiator will be trust and transparency."

 "I have to trust you in order to transact with you," he said, adding that trust is manufactured and comes to us via contracts, documents, data, flat files, Excel files, ETL files and even our gut when we agree to terms of service agreements without reading them.
 And while we will discuss more of what Etwaru has to say about trust, transparency and block chain in a future article, it's worth looking at how marketers and tech companies are working to earn trust and deliver delightful experiences now.

 "You own your data.
-No one should ever sell it."
+No one should ever sell it" — Mark Barrenechea, CEO, OpenText

 5 Trust Building Approaches